-It is possible that the periodic activity of TPCs may be related to the infra-slow (<0.1Hz) oscillations, previously described in the fMRI BOLD signals, LFPs, as well as single unit activity(39-43).
-The reported infra-slow activity was predominantly observed in sensory and association cortices, whereas the majority of the TPCs were recorded from the entorhinal cortex.
-It is possible that entorhinal cortex that receives convergent inputs from these areas(35) may integrate such infra-slow inputs into a more robust periodic time signal.
+It is possible that the periodic activity of TPCs may be related to the infra-slow (<0.1 Hz) fluctuations (ISF), previously described in the fMRI blood-oxygen-level-dependent (BOLD) signals, LFPs, as well as single unit activity.
+39-43 These infraslow oscillations are remarkable in multiple ways: (1) BOLD ISFs are correlated between different brain regions (thus affecting functional connectivity); (2) BOLD and electrophysiological ISFs are correlated, in particular in their amplitudes; and (3) ISFs may be related to behavioral performance.
+The reported ISFs were predominantly observed in sensory and association cortices, whereas the majority of the TPCs were recorded from the entorhinal cortex.
+It is possible that entorhinal cortex that receives convergent inputs from these areas35 may integrate such infra-slow inputs into a more robust periodic time signal, one that is relevant for behavior.